AbbasSrour/notes/Work/Galoper ERP.md

 #### Actions
 -  [ ] Add Cancel action
 -  [ ] Add ResetToDraft action
+#### Table
+- [ ] Add drag and drop in datatable for subaccounts

+## Release
+- [ ] Branches, Language, Account dropdown separator
+- [ ] Reports & Settings: Align Search to the right
+- [ ] Uncaught error in datatable for chart of account when opening and closing

 ## Branches To Be Merged
 - [ ] Common Purchase